US Made Supply

 Already familiar with another brand?
 Here's where each Everkem product fits in.

-Neutral-cure GP silicone.
-Use anywhere you'd use a general-purpose 100% silicone.
+Acetoxy-cure 100% silicone.
+Use anywhere you'd use a general-purpose 100% silicone — HVAC, water heaters, chimney flashing, food-contact joints.

-Similar to: Boss 326 Hi-Temp Red, DAP High Temp 100% Silicone, Red Devil 100% Heat Resistant, Oatey Hercules High Temp Red, Rectorseal Hi-Temp 100% Silicone
+Similar to: Boss 326 Hi-Temp Red, DAP High Temp 100% Silicone, Red Devil 100% Heat Resistant, Oatey Hercules High Temp Red, Rectorseal Hi-Temp 100% Silicone, Permatex Ultra Copper / Ultra Red

 Food Service and NSF-51 Requirements